 The Act requires the SEC to identify U.S. reporting issuers whose audit reports have been issued by a registered public accounting firm with an office or a branch in a foreign jurisdiction and which the PCAOB is unable to inspect or investigate completely due to a position taken by an authority in such foreign jurisdiction ("SEC-Identified Issuer").
-If the issuer is so identified for two consecutive years, the Act directs the SEC to prohibit trading in the issuer's securities.63 While this part of the Act was not explicitly https://www.uscc.gov/sites/default/files/Gillis_USCC%20Hearing%20Testimony012617.pdf; Reuters Staff, Timeline: U.S., HK Regulators Struggle to Get China Audit Papers, Reuters (Dec.
-20, 2017), https://www.reuters.com/article/china-audit-timeline/timeline-u-s-hk-regulators-struggle-to-get-china-audit-papers-idUSKBN1EE0HT.
+If the issuer is so identified for two consecutive years, the Act directs the SEC to prohibit trading in the issuer's securities.
+While this part of the Act was not explicitly aimed at China, China is the only foreign jurisdiction to which it applied; the PCAOB had worked out cooperation arrangements with all other relevant jurisdictions.